-There are often several possible algorithms for solving a problem with different time complexities.
+There are often several possible algorithms for solving a problem such that their time complexities are different.
 This section discusses a classic problem that has a straightforward $O(n^3)$ solution.
 However, by designing a better algorithm it is possible to solve the problem in $O(n^2)$ time and even in O(n) time.

-Given an array of n integers $x_1, x_2, ..., x_n$ , our task is to find the maximum subarray sum, i.e., the largest possible sum of numbers in a contiguous region in the array.
-The problem is interesting because there may be negative numbers in the array.
+Given an array of n integers $x_1, x_2, ..., x_n$, our task is to find the maximum subarray sum, i.e., the largest possible sum of numbers in a contiguous region in the array.
+The problem is interesting when there may be negative numbers in the array.
 For example, in the array the following subarray produces the maximum sum 10:

-A straightforward solution for the problem is to go through all possible ways to select a subarray, calculate the sum of numbers in each subarray and maintain the maximum sum.
+A straightforward solution to the problem is to go through all possible ways to select a subarray, calculate the sum of numbers in each subarray and maintain the maximum sum.
 The following code implements this algorithm: